OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-16.md

 ## 1 Corinthians 16:1

-Now concerning the collection for the saints, as I directed the churches of Galatia, so you are to do as well.
+Regarding the collection for the believers, as I instructed the churches of Galatia, you should do likewise.

 ## 1 Corinthians 16:2